 Want to feel more in charge of both your physical and mental health?

-I’ll help you get started, stay safe and build a practice with you that builds fitness, strength, flexibility in body and mind, self awareness and esteem, compassion and kindness too.
+Together we’ll get you started and feeling confident in building a practice that builds fitness, strength or flexibility in body and mind.
+A mindful physical practice can also help to train the mind: building self awareness and esteem, compassion and kindness too.
 Enjoy better relationships and a better state of mind (we all tend to get along better when we’re happier in ourselves).
 Learn to take time out for yourself in a meaningful and constructive way.

-If you’re looking for yoga lessons, or have any questions at all, please do get in touch.
+If you’re looking for private or public classes, or have any questions at all, please do get in touch.
 I offer free phone consultations without any pressure or obligation.

 Lessons and classes